front-end-intermediate/session-1/readme.md

 }
 ```

-I have elected not to do so because not only is it useful to understand position in JavaScript, but also because it is common to make other changes to the DOM contingent on events.
+I have elected not to do so because not only is it useful to understand position in JavaScript, but also because it is common to make other changes to the DOM contingent on other changes.

-The DOM method - [`offSetTop`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetTop) allows us to get information about the position of an element relative to the top of the browser's window.
-(See also [getBoundingClientRect] (https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) which returns much more information and is incredibly useful for all manner of positioning).
+The DOM method [`offSetTop`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetTop) allows us to get information about the position of an element relative to the top of the browser's window.

+(See also [`getBoundingClientRect`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) which returns much more information and is incredibly useful for all manner of positioning).

 ```js
 let topOfNav = nav.offsetTop;